Linkek/keyboardTriggerServer/README.md

 This project provides a solution for triggering the on-screen keyboard `matchbox-keyboard` on FullPageOS or other kiosk mode setups.
 Designed primarily for touch interfaces in a kiosk environment, it serves as a bridge between a Chrome extension and a local Node.js server.
 When an input element is interacted with in the Chrome browser, the Chrome extension communicates with the local server which, in turn, triggers the `matchbox-keyboard`.

+Additionally, this solution has been designed to be compatible with Home Assistant.
+By adding a custom panel in Home Assistant, you can integrate the on-screen keyboard functionality seamlessly.

 ## Installation

 1. **Prerequisites**: